 The document allows you to direct in advance how you wish to be treated when critical health issues arise.
 Like Wills, Advance Health Directives can be an unpleasant topic to discuss and consider.
 However the document can assist greatly when your loved ones need to make very important decisions about your health.

-Without an Advance Health Directive critical decisions relating to your health care are left up to your attorney (if you have appointed one) or a statutory attorney (usually a family member or close friend).
-In the absence of the Advance Health Directive these people may have to make these decisions without knowing your wishes.
+Without an AHD, critical decisions relating to your health care are left up to your attorney (if you have appointed one) or a statutory attorney (usually a family member or close friend).
+In the absence of the AHD these people may have to make these decisions without knowing your wishes.

 Can anyone make an Advance Health Directive?

-Anyone who is over eighteen (18) years of age and is capable of understanding the nature of their directions can generally make an Advance Health Directive.
+Anyone who is over eighteen (18) years of age and is capable of understanding the nature of their directions can generally make an AHD.

 What information goes in Advance Health Directive?